MaastrichtU-IDS/translator-openpredict/docs/getting-started/create-model.md

 If you generated a project from the template you will find it in the `train.py` script.

+⚠️ Once you have trained your model don't forget to add it, usually in the `models/` folder, and push it with `dvc` (along with all the data required to train the model in the `data/` folder)

 ## 🔮 Define the prediction endpoint

+Once your model has been trained you can create a function taking an input ID and generating predictions for it.
+We recommend to do it in a specific file, e.g. `predict.py`

 The `openpredict` package provides a decorator `@trapi_predict` to annotate your functions that generate predictions.
-The code for this package is in `src/openpredict/`.

-Predictions generated from functions decorated with `@trapi_predict` can easily be imported in the Translator OpenPredict API, exposed as an API endpoint to get predictions from the web, and queried through the Translator Reasoner API (TRAPI)
+Predictions generated from functions decorated with `@trapi_predict` can easily be imported in the Translator OpenPredict API, exposed as an API endpoint to get predictions from the web, and queried through the Translator Reasoner API (TRAPI).

+The annotated predict functions are expected to take 2 input arguments: the input ID (string) and options for the prediction (dictionary).
+And it should return a dictionary with a list of predicted associated entities hits (see below for a practical example)

  Here is an example:

 ```python
 from openpredict import trapi_predict, PredictOptions, PredictOutput